 Cleanup Pump, mixer and hoses should be cleaned with potable water.
 Sponges should be run through the hoses to remove any material remaining in the hoses.
-Wet overspray must be cleaned up with clean, potable water.
+Wet overspray must be cleaned up with soapy or clean, potable water.
 Cured overspray material may be difficult to remove and may require chipping or scraping to remove.
-Safety Follow all safety precautions on the Safety Data Sheet.
-It is recommended that personal protective equipment be worn, including spray suits, gloves, eye protection and respirators.
+Safety Read and follow all caution statements on this product data sheet and on the SDS for this product.
+Employ normal workmanlike safety precautions.
+Use adequate ventilation.
+Keep container closed when not in use.
 Overspray Adjacent surfaces shall be protected from damage and overspray.
 Sprayed fireproofing materials may be difficult to remove from surfaces and may cause damage to architectural finishes.
-Ventilation In enclosed areas, ventilation shall not be less than 4 complete air exchanges per hour until the material is dry.
+Ventilation When used in enclosed areas, thorough air circulation must be used during and after application until the product is dry.